astuder/dAISy/Firmware/readme.md

 1. Connect to dAISy with a terminal program.

 2. Enter bootloader mode.
-	- Enter the debug menu by pressing ESC.
+	- Enter the debug menu by pressing *ESC*.
-	- Start the boot loader by pressing B.
+	- Start the boot loader by pressing *B*.

 3. Close the terminal program.

-4. Start BSL_USB_GUI.exe
+4. Start *BSL_USB_GUI.exe*.

-5. Press Next, accept agreement, press Next.
+5. Press *Next*, accept agreement, press *Next*.

-6. Choose option “Select Firmware” and browse to the firmware file provided.
+6. Choose option *Select Firmware* and browse to the firmware file provided.

-	*IMPORTANT:* DO NOT program dAISy with the LED and Echo examples, it will brick the device!
+	**IMPORTANT**: *DO NOT* program dAISy with the LED and Echo examples, it will brick the device!

-7. The “Upgrade Firmware” button should be active and “Found 1 device” is displayed below the button.
+7. The *Upgrade Firmware* button should be active and “Found 1 device” is displayed below the button.
 	- If not, make sure dAISy is connected and you entered bootloader mode as described above.
 	- If that does not work, connect dAISy directly to your computer without a USB hub and try again.